Anonymization with Aircloak: how it works

 Generating high quality statistics through direct database queries without revealing sensitive personal information from the dataset has been an elusive dream.

 Our new framework for database querying anonymizes query results by adding noise tailored to the query as well as the underlying dataset.
-Unlike other anonymization solutions it allows you to simply and safely work with rich datasets regardless of your use case.
+Unlike other anonymization solutions it allows you to simply and safely analyze rich datasets regardless of your use case.

 Aircloak’s anonymization is based on a combination of time-tested ideas like K-Anonymity, low-count suppression, top and bottom coding, and differential privacy noise, as well as patented open concepts developed jointly by Aircloak and Max Planck Institute for Software Systems (MPI-SWS), including Sticky Layered Noise and safe SQL filtering.

 Our approach was developed in partnership with the Max Planck Institute for Software Systems after years of research.
 It has been confirmed to be fully compliant with European guidelines for anonymization.

 How Aircloak Differs

 There are a few approaches that enable you to safely work and analyze sensitive data.
 Choosing the right approach for your project is key, since every use case has different requirements.